See answer

 • “I sleep on my side with a pillow on the small of my back.
 It seems to help.”

-Make sure to talk with your health care team before starting any new treatments, including home remedies.
+Make sure to ask your doctor for medical advice before starting any new treatments, including home remedies.
 They can provide valuable guidance and tailor the treatment approach based on your specific condition.
 You’ll want to discuss any symptoms, pain severity, and how it affects your daily life to ensure an accurate diagnosis and appropriate management.

 Find Your Team

-On MyLupusTeam, the social network for people with lupus and their loved ones, more than 223,000 members come together to ask questions, give advice, and share their stories with others who understand life with lupus.
-Here, finding home remedies to ease pain is a commonly discussed topic.
+On MyLupusTeam, the social network for people with lupus and their loved ones, members come together to ask questions, give advice, and share their stories with others who understand life with lupus.

 Are you looking for ways to find relief from tailbone pain?
 Do you have any tips to offer?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.